samku/Concur-qLPV-RCI/README.md

 - The function utils/qLPV_BFR.py computes the BFRs for the models.
 It reads a dictionary of the model parameters, the inputs and outputs, and option to use observer gain.

 - The script controller_synthesis/integral_tracking_filter.py synthesizes and tests the safe tracking controller.
 It uses the model class in controller_synthesis/qLPV_model.py which is initialized using the parameters from Step 3.

+## Acknowledgements

+This research activity was supported by the European Research Council (ERC), Advanced Research Grant COMPACT (Grant Agreement No. 101141351)

 ## Installation
 This project requires the following Python packages: